cnguyen-uk/An-Introduction-to-HTML/README.md

 Throughout this guide we'll see several examples of attributes and their uses, but a good list can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes).

-### The `id` Attribute
+### The `id` and `class` Attributes

-The `id` attribute can be added to any element.
-Typically this is done to add more context to the raw code for readability reasons, or to be called upon later by other HTML, CSS or JavaScript code.
-The value of an `id` attribute must be unique across the entire code, and should only contain the ASCII letters, underscores, hyphens, and periods.
+The `id` and `class` attributes can be added to any element.
+Typically this is done to add more context to the raw code for readability reasons.
+Additionally, the value of an `id` attribute may be called upon later by other HTML, CSS or JavaScript code; and the value of a `class` attribute may be called upon later by other CSS or JavaScript code.

-### The `class` Attribute

-The `class` attribute can be added to any element and  is similar to the `id` attribute.
-It is typically used to add more context to the raw code, or to be called upon later by other CSS or JavaScript.
-In particular, the value of a `class` attribute does not need to be unique across the entire code, and should only contain the ASCII letters, underscores, hyphens, and periods.
+The value of an `id` attribute must be unique across the entire code, whereas the value of a `class` attribute does not.
+In particular, the value of an `id` or `class` attribute should only contain the ASCII letters, underscores, hyphens, and periods.
+However, words in ID and class names should be separated by a hyphen - see the [Code Readability and Standards](#code-readability-and-standards) section.

 ### The Div Element